slevithan/oniguruma-to-es/README.md

   - Absence: `(?~…)`, etc.
   - Conditionals: `(?(…)…)`, etc.
   - Whole-pattern modifiers: Ignore-case is ASCII `(?I)`, find longest `(?L)`.
-  - Callout: `(*SKIP)(*FAIL)`.
+  - Callout pair: `(*SKIP)(*FAIL)`.
 - Not supportable:
   - Callouts: `(?{…})`, `(*…)`, etc.

+Note that Oniguruma-To-ES can handle ~99.9% of real-world Oniguruma regexes, based on a sample of tens of thousands of regexes used in TextMate grammars.
+Of the features listed above, *absence* and *conditionals* were used in 2–3 regexes each, and the rest weren't used at all.

 See also the [supported features](#-supported-features) table (above) which describes some additional rarely-used sub-features that aren't currently supported.

 Contributions are welcome if you want to add support for currently unsupported features.

 <a name="unicode"></a>
 ## ㊗️ Unicode